FASHION

 Have a Good Trip: A destination T-shirt store, born in the vibrant streets of Nairobi, Kenya.

-Their mission?
+Our mission?
 To cater to those who are always on the move—whether it's a physical journey or an adventure in your mind.
 They're here for the driven individuals who seek a good time wherever they roam.

 Through limited-edition drops, their merch becomes your gateway to global exploration.